-Capital Plan
+Capital Forecast

 BCTC is accountable for investments in the transmission system assets that continue to be owned and financed by BC Hydro.
 BCTC owns and finances capital assets that are required to operate the transmission system.
-Investments in both the BC Hydro-owned assets and the BCTC-owned assets are presented in the Transmission System Capital Plan, which is subject to review and approval by the BCUC.
-On November 21, 2008, BCTC submitted its F2010 Capital Plan to the BCUC.
-The F2009-F2012 transmission capital expenditure forecast contained in the table below reflects the F2010 Capital Plan application.
-For individual capital projects exceeding \$50 million, BCTC prepares major capital project plans for public disclosure pursuant to the Budget Transparency and Accountability Act.
+The F2010-F2012 transmission capital expenditure forecast is contained in the table below.

-F2008 F2009 F2010 F2011 F2012 (\$ millions) Actual Forecast Budget Forecast Forecast Transmission Assets Owned by BC Hydro Sustaining Capital 82.4 111.2 119.0 125.4 131.2 Growth Capital 141.1 351.0 317.7 341.2 319.7 Contributions In Aid of Construction (20.5) (22.2) (19.5) (17.0) (17.1) Total Transmission Assets Owned by BC Hydro 203.0 440.0 417.2 449.6 433.8 Assets Owned by BCTC 70.1 18.1 18.9 12.2 12.2 Total Transmission System Capital Expenditures 273.1 458.1 436.1 461.8 446.0
+F2008 F2009 F2010 F2011 F2012 (\$ millions) Actual Actual Forecast Forecast Forecast Transmission Assets Owned by BC Hydro Sustaining Capital 82.4 101.6 128.4 126.3 130.9 Growth Capital 141.1 292.9 291.6 249.6 323.4 Contributions In Aid of Construction (20.5) (18.4) (19.2) (11.2) (20.4) Total Transmission Assets Owned by BC Hydro 203.0 376.1 400.8 364.7 433.9 Assets Owned by BCTC 70.1 18.7 22.2 12.3 12.2 Total Transmission System Capital Expenditures 273.1 394.8 423.0 377.0 446.1

-The Transmission System Capital Plan is composed of three major portfolios.
+The Transmission System capital expenditure forecast is composed of three major portfolios.
 The Growth Portfolio includes investments required to extend and reinforce the transmission system to meet load growth, to transfer power from new generation resources, and to accommodate transmission customer and generator interconnection requests.
 The Sustaining Portfolio addresses transmission infrastructure capital equipment replacements, refurbishment and enhancements necessary to meet safety, reliability, environmental and regulatory standards.
 The BCTC Portfolio consists of investments for information management, control centre technologies and facilities.